 The current Internal Audit Code of Ethics appears at Appendix B and is applicable to all staff employed by the internal team, whether they are deployed on internal audit activities or EU audit activities.
-This continues to be based on best practice, the CIPFA publication "Code of Ethics for Professional Accountants" (2011) which is compatible with the UK PSIAS.
-This current review of the internal Audit Code of Ethics has incorporated elements of the Nolan Principles (underlined) where they are additional to the 5 principles referred to above.
+This continues to be based on best practice, the Nolan Principles of Public Life and the CIPFA publication "Code of Ethics for Professional Accountants" (2011) which is compatible with the UK PSIAS.